DayOfThePenguin/vulcan/README.md

 psql -h 127.0.0.1 -U postgres
 postgres=\# CREATE DATABASE wikipedia;
 ```

+## Common issues
+1. Q: Module imports aren't working (some form of `ModuleNotFoundError: No module named 'wikimap'`)

+A: The vscode workspace file in this repo implicitly sets the PYTHONPATH environment variable
+(see the `"env"` dict in `.vscode/wikimap.code-workspace`).
+If you're not using vscode, set the
+PYTHONPATH environment variable in your shell to the path to this repo.

 ## Future work
 TODO: when adding functionality to work with a local wikipedia download (and adding parallel access to that...we